Ndymario/Python-MvsL/README.md

 # Python-MvsL
 Project to port the New Super Mario Bros.
 DS game mode Mario Vs Luigi to Python

-Here's a generated image, hopefully:
+Here's a generated image, hopefully it works:

 ```mermaid
 classDiagram